eigr/spawn/README.md

 The sidecar pattern is a pattern for the implementation of Service Meshs and Microservices architectures where an external software is placed close to the real service in order to provide for it non-functional characteristics such as interfacing with the underlying network, routing, data transformation between other orthogonal requirements to the business.

 The sidecar allows components to access services from any location or using any programming language.
 As a communication proxy mechanism, the sidecar can also act as a translator for cross-language dependency management.
-This is beneficial for distributed applications with complex integration requirements, and also for application systems that rely on external business integrations as well as management services and development tools.
+This is beneficial for distributed applications with complex integration requirements, and also for application systems that rely on external business integrations.

 For more information about the Sidecar Pattern, see the following links: